 Solitary investigates an invisible part of the American justice system: the use of isolation and segregation in US prisons, commonly known as solitary confinement.
 With unprecedented access inside a prison tackling the issue head on, the film explores this divisive issue through the experiences of those on both sides of the bars.

 ABOUT THE DIRECTOR

 Kristi Jacobson is a NY-based filmmaker whose films capture nuanced, intimate, and provocative portrayals of individuals and communities.
 Her film A Place at the Table (Participant Media/Magnolia Pictures) was called “one of the most important…and gripping non-fiction films to debut in some time” by Indiewire and premiered at the 2012 Sundance Film Festival before its theatrical release in over 35 U.S. cities.
 Previous films include the critically acclaimed Toots, winner of the National Board of Review’s 2007 Top Documentary Award, and American Standoff (HBO), produced by two-time Oscar winner Barbara Kopple.
 Jacobson is a member of the Director’s Guild of America, NYWIFT, and a two-time Sundance Creative Producing Fellow.
-She is a recipient of grants from Tribeca Film Institute, Sundance Institute DFP, Chicken & Egg Pictures, and many others.
+She is a recipient of grants from Tribeca Film Institute, Sundance Institute DFP, and many others.
 Jacobson is a 2016 Chicken & Egg Pictures Breakthrough Filmmaker.